exercism/v3/languages/rust/exercises/concept/vec-macro/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the `vec!` macro.
+The goal of this exercise is to teach the student the usage of the `vec!` macro.

 ## Learning objectives